 Swedish massage – A variety of strokes and pressure to improve blood flow to the heart.
 Enhances oxygen absorption in the body; removes toxins from tissues and muscles; stretches tendons and ligaments ensuring pliability.
 An enjoyable way to reduce stress.

 Deep tissue massage –The goal of this technique is to reduce soreness deep within muscle tissue.
-Muscle stress can block nutrients and oxygen, causing toxic build up resulting in inflammation.
+Muscle stress can block nutrients and oxygen, causing toxic build-up resulting in inflammation.
 Deep tissue massage loosens muscle, stimulating the release of toxins.
 This will promote blood and oxygen circulation.
-Deep tissue massage is recommended for people with constant pain and who suffers from musculoskeletal disorders.
+Deep tissue massage is recommended for people with constant pain and who suffer from musculoskeletal disorders.
 It involves the superficial and deep layers of muscle.

 Shiatsu – A Japanese technique involving gentle finger, hand, and palm pressure to specific areas of the body to relieve pain.
 These areas are the energy pathways or meridians and once opened, blood and oxygen flow increases.